howion/notes/notes/logic-and-computation/00-preliminaries.md

 Superficial knowledge of computational complexity theory is assumed.
 You should be familiar with concepts such as PTIME, EXPSPACE etc.

-Other than that, notes should be mostly self-sufficent for someone with the knowledge of at least basic set theory and simple combinatorics.
+Other than that, notes should be mostly self-sufficient for someone with the knowledge of at least basic set theory and simple combinatorics.

 Due to nature of these notes we will mostly work in second-order ordinary set-theoric logic.